 8: Stay up-to-date on Amazon’s Guidelines for Book Reviews

-Getting Amazon reviews takes time and effort, but they hold a lot of real value.
-They give your book credibility and boost your ranking, leading to more readers, and eventually more reviews!
+Getting Amazon reviews takes time and effort because they hold a lot of real value.
+They give your book credibility and boost your ranking, leading to more readers, and consequently more reviews!